SCC News

 Contact: Katha Treanor, 804-371-9141

+RICHMOND – The arrival of spring can usher in tornadoes, strong winds, hailstorms, flash floods, lightning and other extreme weather.
 Severe weather can strike anywhere and anytime.
-Advance planning is the key to protecting yourself, your loved ones and your property – both physically and financially.
+Advance planning is the key to protecting yourself, your loved ones and your property, both physically and financially.

-The State Corporation Commission’s (SCC) Bureau of Insurance (Bureau) encourages Virginians to plan now for the possibility of extreme spring weather.
+The State Corporation Commission’s (SCC) Bureau of Insurance (Bureau) encourages Virginians to plan now for potentially extreme spring weather.
 “Assess your risk and make sure you have the insurance coverage you need if severe weather causes damage to your home, business, vehicles or other property,” said Virginia Insurance Commissioner Scott A. White.
+“If you have questions, contact your insurance agent or company or the Bureau of Insurance.”

 The Bureau encourages Virginians to consider the following: